bencoffer/opencv-experiments/01-mandelbrot/README.md

 # Mandelbrot Set Plot

-A plot of the Mandelbrot set with a smooth shading that highlights the branches.
+A plot of the Mandelbrot set with a smooth shading.

 ![Mandelbrot Plot](mandelbrot.png?raw=true "Mandelbrot Plot")